Search: 1848 results

 Saul and the Israelis assembled and camped in the valley of Elah, where they set up their forces to meet the Philistines.

-And David got up early in the morning, and, giving the sheep into the care of a keeper, took the things and went as Jesse had said; and he came to the lines where the carts were, when the army was going out to the fight giving their war-cry.
+And David rose up early in the morning and left the sheep with a keeper, and took and went, as Jesse had commanded him, and came where the host lay.
+And the host was going out in array, and shouted in the battle:

 And I will go out and stand beside my father in the field where thou art, and I will commune with my father of thee; and what I see, that I will tell thee.